nikkiawong/lingomd/README.md

 <strong>Absolute Minimum Features:</strong>
 * Users can search for a doctor by keyword
-* Users can narrow down results by language(s) spoken
 * Users can narrow down results by geographic location
 * Search queries call the BetterDoctor API to provide and filter data